Whatever0rg/AetherUnit/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 The AetherUnit is a projekt I developed and created for a technical exam.
-It record data every 15 minutes, but that can be adjusted in the main.cpp.
-The recorded Data is composed of Temperature, Humidity, Pressure, CO2 and TVOC.
-All this data is saved on a microSD-Card, formated as an CSV, because it was the easiest for me to implement.
-The whole idea for this project is to help the user to track their airquality inside the room or office.-Use cases may vary- The current iteration has no live display nor a GUI, this might be added on a later date. - A-levels are coming up -
+I want it to be a modular base station, able to be upgraded to the users needs.
+The First version was a simple monotering station which would periodically write the current Sensorreading onto a micro SD card.
+It was used for long time analysis of the air quality in diffrent spaces.

+Currently I am working on a upgraded version which works like a typical thermostat, with extra readouts.
+Using a seven segment display the Info is shown.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
+## Dependencies
+- arduino-cli

-## Getting Started
+## Hardware:
-For a base Module you need:
+- Base Module
-- An Arduino UNO R3 (or similar)
+    - Arduino UNO R3 (*similar should work too*)
     - A BME 280
     - A CCS 811

+- Seven Segment Display Module
+    - Base Module
+    - 4x 330Ω Resistor
+    - 564 1AS (*Change the pins depending on your 7 Segment display*)
+    - push button
+        - depending on button 10KΩ resistor

+- SD-Card Module
+    - Base Module
+    - MicroSD Card Adapter (*similar should work*)

+> [!WARNING]
+> SD card currently not supported

 ### Installation